 Repeat prescriptions can be ordered in any of the following ways:

-- Online via patient access.
+- Online via patient access or the NHS App.
 This is the preferred option and is available for ordering medication 24 hours a day.
 See below on how to set this up.

 - Post the request through the front door.